Meetings with Remarkable Men

 Broadway Books (1999)

-San Francisco Zen teacher and author of the modern spiritual classic
+was an influential San Francisco Zen teacher and author of the modern

-own words and the memories of his students, friends and family.
+draws on Suzuki's own words and the memories of his students, friends

 |